ryankillian/aesop-gpt/src/lib/fables/frogs-desiring-king.md

 3. **Unpredictability of Change**: The change that the frogs desire (a new king) does not bring the improvement they hope for, but rather, it brings destruction.
 This teaches us that change can be unpredictable and not always beneficial.

-4. **Democracy versus Tyranny**: On a deeper level, this story illustrates the contrast between democratic self-rule (represented by the frogs' initial state) and tyranny (represented by the stork).
+4. **Democracy vs Tyranny**: On a deeper level, this story illustrates the contrast between democratic self-rule (represented by the frogs' initial state) and tyranny (represented by the stork).
 The frogs, initially in a state of autonomy, opted for a form of monarchy without understanding the risk of ending up with a tyrant.

 5. **Misuse of Power**: This story underlines the perils of power misuse.
 When the frogs asked for a 'real' king, they received a stork, a figure that exploited its power to harm them.
 This warns about the potential for those in positions of power to abuse it, especially if unchecked.